michael2012z/BitBible/markdown/KJV/files/Job.md

 32. That which I see not teach thou me: if I have done iniquity, I will do no more.

-33. Should it be according to thy mind? he will recompense it, whether thou refuse, or whether thou choose; and not I: therefore speak what thou knowest.according…: Heb. from with thee?
+33. Should it be according to thy mind? he will recompense it, whether thou refuse, or whether thou choose; and not I: therefore speak what thou knowest.

-34. Let men of understanding tell me, and let a wise man hearken unto me.of…: Heb. of heart
+34. Let men of understanding tell me, and let a wise man hearken unto me.

 35. Job hath spoken without knowledge, and his words were without wisdom.

-36. My desire is that Job may be tried unto the end because of his answers for wicked men.My…: or, My father, let Job be tried
+36. My desire is that Job may be tried unto the end because of his answers for wicked men.

 37. For he addeth rebellion unto his sin, he clappeth his hands among us, and multiplieth his words against God.